 A webinar at the George Washington University Center on the Commercial Determinants of Health explored the relevance of the commercial determinants of health framework to understanding the spread of the COVID-19 pandemic and the societal response.
 View the presentation of Nicholas Freudenberg, Distinguished Professor of Public Health at CUNY School of Public Health and the one of Lucy Westerman, Policy and Campaigns Manager, at the NCD Alliance.
-A video of the session will also be available at the George Washington University Center’s website.
+A video of the session is available here: https://youtu.be/6RqK1a8oT_w

 There is overwhelming evidence, writes Jonathan Marks in Bioethical Inquiry, that the opioid crisis—which has cost hundreds of thousands of lives and trillions of dollars (and counting)—has been created or exacerbated by webs of influence woven by several pharmaceutical companies.
 Opioid companies built these webs of health professionals, patient advocacy groups, medical professional societies, research universities, and others as part of corporate strategies of influence that were designed to expand the opioid market from cancer patients to larger groups of patients with acute or chronic pain.
 Governments, the academy, and civil society need to develop counterstrategies to insulate themselves from corporate influence and to preserve their integrity and public trust.
 These strategies require a paradigm shift—from partnerships with the private sector, which are ordinarily vehicles for corporate influence, to a norm of separation.